danglingP0inter/unlimited-medium-freedium/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to file a bug report and/or submit a Pull Request.

 ## Support

-If you find this extension useful, consider:
+If you find this extension useful, please consider:
 - Giving it a star on GitHub
 - Supporting [Freedium](https://freedium.cfd) by donating to help maintain their service
-- Sharing it with others who might benefit from it

 ## Acknowledgements